ls1intum/Athena/docs/user_guide/setup/setup.rst

 1. **Test-server setup:**
   - Everything is taken care of, i.e., hosting the Athena Playground and the Athena Modules.
-  - The cost for model inference is carried by our organization.
+  - The cost for model inference is carried by our organization, if you do extensive testing, please let us know.
   - You can upload, download, and remove your own evaluation data under a directory name.
   - Keep in mind that the **team can technically access the data on the test-server**.
 If encrypted/secured evaluation data is needed, you must request it.
   - Request the Athena Playground secret from the team or find it on the team's Confluence.
   - **Playground access:** https://athenetest1-03.ase.cit.tum.de/playground

 2. **Local setup:**
-  - **Pro:** We cannot access your data this way
+  - **Pro:** We cannot access your data this way.
-  - **Con:** You setup the everything locally, configure the environment, and carry the cost of the models
+  - **Con:** You setup the everything locally, configure the environment, and carry the cost of the models.
   - Set up the Athena Assessment Module Manager and all Athena Modules you want to evaluate locally.
 (See :ref:`setup_install`, then see :ref:`run_local` or see :ref:`run_docker`)
   - In `.env.example`, you will find example environment variables that need to be set in `.env` (duplicate the file, rename it to `.env`, then edit).
   - Run the Athena Playground.
-(See :ref:`run_playground`)
+(See :ref:`run_playground`).